Heavenlode/Nebula/Documentation/getting-started/introduction.md

 A NetNode is a Node that is a part of the network lifecycle, i.e. it can synchronize its state across the network.
 (The Network Lifecycle chapter talks more about this.)

-When a NetNode is the root of a Scene, then it is said to be a NetScene.
+When a NetNode is the root of a Scene (a `.tscn` file), then it is said to be a NetScene.
 The WorldRunner root scene must be a NetScene.

 ![NetScene](~/images/Pasted-image-20250510143316.png)

 At this point, you might be wondering "Huh?
 NetNode vs. NetScene?
 What's the difference?"

-For now, the main thing to know is this:
+Here's the simple breakdown:

+**Static Children** are NetNodes that exist inside a scene file but are *not* their own `.tscn`.
+They're baked into the parent scene and can't be added or removed at runtime.

+**Dynamic Children** are NetScenes (their own `.tscn` files) that are nested inside another scene.
+These *can* be spawned or despawned at runtime, and Nebula automatically replicates them to clients.

+For example, imagine a `Player.tscn` that contains:
+- `Level1` (Node3D) — just a regular node
+- `Level2/Level3` (NetNode3D) — a **static child**, part of the player
+- `Level2/Level3/Item` (Item.tscn) — a **dynamic child**, its own NetScene

+When a Player spawns, Nebula automatically:
+1. Spawns the Player on the client
+2. Discovers that Item.tscn is nested inside
+3. Replicates Item to the client with matching state

+If the server later despawns that Item, the client's copy gets removed too.
+It all happens automatically.

+**The rules:**
-* Net*Scenes* are instantiated dynamically
+* Only NetScenes can be spawned/despawned dynamically
-* Net*Nodes* are not.
-They exist statically inside NetScenes

-In other words, NetNodes cannot be individually instantiated while the game is running; only NetScenes can.

-Also, when you do instantiate a NetScene, it can only be added as a child of another NetScene or a NetNode.
-You can't instantiate a NetScene to be a child of some non-net Node.
-Thems the rules!
+* Static NetNodes live and die with their parent scene
+* NetScenes can only be children of other NetNodes/NetScenes (not random Nodes)

 >[!NOTE]
 >More technical details are available.
 TL;DR it's part of how the network is optimized to be low bandwidth and highly efficient.